1966 United States Senate election in Virginia

 The 1966 United States Senate election in Virginia was held on November 8, 1966.
-Senator A. Willis Robertson ran for re-election to a fourth term in office but was defeated in the Democratic primary by State Senator William B. Spong Jr. Spong then defeated Republican James Ould and Virginia Conservative F. Lee Hawthorne in the general election.
+Democratic incumbent A. Willis Robertson ran for re-election to a fourth term in office but was defeated in the Democratic primary by state senator William B. Spong Jr. Spong defeated Republican James Ould and Conservative F. Lee Hawthorne in the general election.

-This was the last time a Democrat won the Class II senate seat from Virginia until 2008.
-The election was held on the same day as a special election for Virginia's other United States Senate seat.
+This was the last time a Democrat won the Class II Senate seat from Virginia until 2008, and along with the special election for Virginia's other seat held on the same day, the last time the Democratic Party won either seat until 1988.